sabrinazeal/arithmetic-formatter/README.md

-# Arithmetic Formatter
+Arithmetic Formatter project for freeCodeCamp's "Scientific Computing with Python" course.

-This is the boilerplate for the Arithmetic Formatter project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/scientific-computing-with-python/scientific-computing-with-python-projects/arithmetic-formatter
+Project instructions can be found at: https://www.freecodecamp.org/learn/scientific-computing-with-python/scientific-computing-with-python-projects/arithmetic-formatter